 What does gambling do to the brain?

 Problem gambling can be very harmful to your mental health.
 People who live with gambling addiction may experience depression, distress and other anxiety-related problems.
 Besides mental distress, it can also cause physical symptoms, such as intestinal disorders and migraine.

 Just like any other addiction, being addicted to gambling can make you feel despondent and helpless.
 If you feel signs of distress, it’s of the utmost importance that you seek professional help.

 How bad can gambling addiction get?

-When you’re in the grip of a gambling addiction, everything becomes secondary to fulfilling your need to gamble.
+When you’re in the grip of a gambling addiction, everything becomes secondary to fulfilling your gambling needs.
 This can lead to terrible consequences, including: